inkVerb/Verber/README.md

 # Installation and information for inkVerb's "Verber" web server
-The last number of a stable version (this channel) begins at 0; other numbers are vital updates for security or bugs.
+## verb-dev
-Numbers in the second group have two digits, address feature improvements, and should occur rarely Numbers in the first group are considered major overhauls
+DEV version numbers have an extra digit and never end in 0, skipping it.
+This reserves the final number of the stable channel for vital patches.
 eg:
-stable version: 1.04.0 (main release), 1.04.1 (vital update, no new features), 1.04.2 (vital update, no new features)
+stable version: 1.04.00 (main release), 1.04.01 (vital update, no new features), 1.04.02 (vital update, no new features) develp version: 1.04.19, (NEVER 1.04.20), 1.04.21, 1.04.22

 ### Sales-pitch: skip if you're already convinced :-)
 #### Verber is for DIY entrepreneurs and copywriters and/or web geeks with many small-business clients.